-u are reques sting: Record description (Please be specific) Electronic Copy Inspection Copy
+Check if you are requesting: sting: Record description (Please be specific) Electronic Copy Inspection Сору

 Section E - Immediately Available Public Records

 The following public records are designated by the District's Freedom of Information Officer as being immediately available on the District's website and may be inspected, downloaded, printed, and/or copied.
 Any asterisked public record is immediately available for inspection or copying upon request at the District's administrative office during its regular business hours, provided any applicable fees are paid.
 Records without an asterisk will be provided within 5 business days as allowed by the Freedom of Information Act, provided any applicable fees are paid.